How to start a hot dog cart business: your recipe for success

 Know when to grow

 Once you consistently clear $500 in daily revenue for a month, you can consider hiring your first employee.
-If you sell out of stock before your shift ends more than twice a week, it might be time to plan for a second cart.
+At that level, a 30% labor budget covers a part-time wage.
+If you sell out of stock before your shift ends more than twice a week, plan for a second cart.

 Some owners expand too quickly, and their quality drops.
 This can damage the reputation you worked hard to build.
 Before you buy another cart, make sure your operations are flawless and can be easily replicated.